 Juris DoctorEntry requirements

-An Australian bachelor degree or equivalent in any discipline, except a Bachelor of Laws (LLB), from a recognised tertiary institution with a minimum grade point average (GPA) of 2.5 (out of 4.0)/65%/Credit.
+- An Australian bachelor degree or equivalent in any discipline, except a Bachelor of Laws (LLB - Common Law), from a recognised tertiary institution with a minimum grade point average (GPA) of 2.5 (out of 4.0); or

-Applicants with either an Australian bachelor degree or higher level qualification, in any discipline except an LLB with a minimum GPA of 2.0 (out of 4.0) may be considered for a full fee place when a personal statement is provided demonstrating evidence of significant interest or intended career progression in law.
+- Applicants with either an Australian bachelor degree, or higher level qualification, in any discipline except an LLB with a minimum GPA of 2.0 (out of 4.0) may be considered for a full fee place when a personal statement is provided demonstrating significant interest or intended career progression in law.

 A limited number of Commonwealth supported places (CSP) are awarded on academic merit alone.
 The minimum requirement to be considered for a CSP is a GPA of 2.5 out of 4.0.
 However, the actual GPA is dependent on the number and standard of applications received during the application period.